everknow/decent-requirements/README.md

 - Commissions **MUST** be approved by the cooperative.
 - Commissions **MUST** be in return for contributions.

+### CONTRIBUTIONS

+- The partners **MUST** assign assets, rights, licenses, contracts or resources ("contributions") in return for commissions.
+- The partners **SHOULD** ensure that the contributions are liquid assets.
+- The partners **SHOULD** ensure that where the contributions are not liquid, that there is provision for this.
+- The contributions **SHOULD** be pooled into the fund's reserves.

 ### RESERVE

 - The reserve **MUST** consist of contributions from partners.